mdavids/rfc/content/draft-davids-forsalereg-16.md

 There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.
 Therefore, this method is best suited for use by professionals.

+Domain holders may advertise artificially low prices and processors that present "fval=" data to users **SHOULD** display appropriate disclaimers (e.g., "Price indicative only - verify with seller").
+Automated systems **SHOULD NOT** make purchase commitments based solely on advertised prices without human verification.

 # Privacy Considerations {#privacy}